 It was obvious that this guy knows the importance of being kind and civil (as a mature adult and as someone who interacts with kids), yet he chose not to be.

 Why was he so rude?
 I wondered.
-Why attack me when I’m just trying to run my blog and do my thing — and I wasn’t even being rude to him or anybody?
+Why attack me when I’m just running my blog and doing my thing — and I wasn’t even being rude to him or anybody?
 (We don’t even know each other??)
 Why be rude when he could easily be kind and sensitive?

 As I wrapped up my search, the only conclusion I could think of was,